prbhleeen/intern.nation/README.md

-# 💼 Intern.Nation – Campus Internship & Placement Portal
+# 💼 intern.nation – Campus Internship & Placement Portal

 **Intern.Nation** is a web-based platform designed to streamline campus internship and placement activities.
 It connects **students**, **companies**, and **administrators** on one platform, making the recruitment process more transparent and efficient.